bufbuild-ru/docs/docs/bsr/admin/on-prem/release-notes/index.md

 - **[Reviewing CSR breaking changes](../../../csr/#breaking-changes):** Any commits introducing breaking changes to a CSR subject’s schema are no longer blocked at push time.
 Those commits can now be [reviewed and approved](../../../policy-checks/breaking/review-commits/) by an admin by downgrading the compatibility mode of any affected subjects.
 - We’ve updated the BSR to return a clearer [error message](https://github.com/bufbuild/buf/issues/3650) when running `buf generate` if a given plugin exists but the requested version does not.
 - We've upgraded the [OCI Registry external dependency](../architecture/#external-dependencies) to [v3.0.0-rc.3](https://github.com/distribution/distribution/releases/tag/v3.0.0-rc.3).
 If you’ve customized your OCI Registry destination, consider updating your internal mirror also.

+---

+# Older releases

+Expand to see previous releases

 ## v1.17.2